Working in College

 Stevens Point Community

 Some of the most interesting work can be found in the community.
 The CASE office participates in the Federal Job Locator and Development program; this means employment opportunities are generated in the local marketplace.
-A variety options are available: work at a local major industry, doing personal assistance with retired faculty members or work with a local community resident just to name a few.
+A variety of options are available: working at a local major industry, doing personal assistance with retired faculty members or working with a local community resident just to name a few.
 Job openings are posted at the CASE office, where students can register for the kind of work they would like, so that when a new position opens up they can be contacted.
 To learn more, visit Campus Activities and Student Engagement (CASE) website.